Market Access for Pharmaceutical Products – trends and challenges

 - Describe, assess and discuss the various perspectives and potential conflicts of major actors associated with pharmaceutical market access.

-- As a professional, be able to participate in multi-disciplinary groups and be able to contribute with a market access perspective on pharmaceuticals
+- As a professional, be able to participate in multi-disciplinary groups and contribute with a market access perspective on pharmaceuticals

 Part time Master and Diploma courses